-Dr. Bowditch was joined at 506 Beacon by his aunt, Mary Yardley (sister of his mother, Olivia (Yardley) Bowditch), his sister, Olivia Bradley Bowditch, and Olivia Bowditch’s friend, Miss Alice M. Curtis, an artist.
+Dr. Bowditch was joined at 506 Beacon by his aunt, Mary Yardley (sister of his mother, Olivia (Yardley) Bowditch), his sister, Olivia Bradley Bowditch, and her friend, Miss Alice M. Curtis, an artist.
 They all had lived with him at 719 Boylston.

 In the fall of 1900, Vincent Bowditch was joined at 506 Beacon by Dr. Walter Channing Bailey, a physician.
 He had graduated from Harvard Medical School in 1898 and began practice in 1900 after spending a number of months abroad.
 He continued to live and maintain his office at 506 Beacon until his marriage in June of 1908 to Ruth Perkins; after their marriage, they lived (and he maintained his office) at 267 Clarendon.

 In about 1915, Walter Bailey moved his medical office back to 506 Beacon when he and his wife, Ruth, moved to Dover.
-They previously had lived at 269 Beacon, where he had maintained his medical office.
+They previously had lived at 269 Beacon (where they had moved from 267 Clarendon in 1909) and he had maintained his medical office there.
 He continued to maintain his office at 506 Beacon until about 1919.

 Vincent Bowditch and his sister continued to live at 506 Beacon for the rest of their lives.
 Olivia Bowditch died in January of 1928, and Vincent Bowditch died in December of 1929.

-In November of 1930, G. Augustus Holzman, a lawyer, filed for (and subsequently received) permission have a fire escape erected on the rear of 506 Beacon.
+In November of 1930, G. Augustus Holzman, a lawyer presumably acting for Ray C. Johnson, filed for (and subsequently received) permission have a fire escape erected on the rear of 506 Beacon.
 The filing indicated that the property was to be used for “lodgings.”
-G. Augustus Holzman lived in Brookline and probably represented the owner.